Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

    <img width="596" alt="image" src="https://github.com/user-attachments/assets/08f9de3a-0331-4423-9c16-a5453092845b">

-   Objective 2: Identify the from in the email address - I utilized the Azure Message Header Analyzer tool and identifed where the phish came from and is underlined in the screenshot below.
+  Tryhackme Objective 2: Identify the from in the email address - I utilized the Azure Message Header Analyzer tool and identifed where the phish came from and is underlined in the screenshot below.

   <img width="709" alt="image" src="https://github.com/user-attachments/assets/49a25c01-c60b-49eb-8cb6-72539136041b">

-  Objective 3: Identify the original IP address and defang it - Utilized Cyber Chef and pasted in the body of the email and defanged the email.
+ Tryhackme Objective 3: Identify the original IP address and defang it - Utilized Cyber Chef and pasted in the body of the email and defanged the email.
 The results are highlighted in the screenshot below.

   <img width="739" alt="image" src="https://github.com/user-attachments/assets/7ead413e-eca3-4e57-8f35-d7187252fa31">

-  Objective 4: From the information gathered, identify the domain of interest and defang it - I utilized Cyber Chef to analyze the email body and successfully retrieved the domain of interest, which is underlined in the screenshot.
+  Tryhackme Objective 4: From the information gathered, identify the domain of interest and defang it - I utilized Cyber Chef to analyze the email body and successfully retrieved the domain of interest, which is underlined in the screenshot.

   <img width="734" alt="image" src="https://github.com/user-attachments/assets/6ede89e2-7473-496f-827f-195ca779fd15">